nathang0147/verdict-oj/dispatch/README.md

 cd verdict-oj/backend
 ```
 #### 2. Environment Setup
-- Create a .env file based on the example below.
+- Create a `.env` file based on the example below.
 Customize the variables to match your environment setup.
 - Here i'm using Azure cache for Redis, Supabase for database.
 - Remember!
 If you change variable in `.env`, you must make change  in `src/configs/env/configuration.config.ts`

-Example .env for Backend
+Example `.env` for dispatcher
 ```bash

 NODE_ENV=development# development | production